SirLorrence/SirLorrence/README.md

 ### My Motto: K.I.S.S
 (Keep it simple stupid)

->So you want to feel you're like special, but you're not
+>So you want to feel like you're special, but you're not!
 > ~ Neil D. Tyson